saona-raimundo/preexplorer/README.md

 # Disclaimer

-I have no connection with gnuplot and nothing against crates like [gnuplot](https://docs.rs/gnuplot/0.0.32/gnuplot/).
+I have no connection with the gnuplot project.